Chapter One, “A Backward Glance”, from English Cooking: A New Approach by Rupert Croft-Cooke (London, 1960), pp. 17-30:

 All these are gone or disappearing fast, like home-brewed ale, home-churned butter, home-baked bread.
 But there are still, thank heaven, a great number of English people who care about good food and who have learned to cook it.
 The disappearance of the paid cook from our households was not all loss and men as well as women have realized in the last few decades not only the pleasures of the table the pleasures of the kitchen.
 “Cookery is become an art,” said Robert Burton more than three centuries ago, “a noble science: cooks are gentleman.”
 And nowadays gentleman are cooks.

 It is to all such that this book, this plea for a reconsideration of English cookery, is addressed.
 In our enthusiasm for the haute cuisine of France there is a danger, I think, that we forget the altogether more rudimentary cooking which has been ours since Chaucer’s time.
 It sets us very well, and foreigners visiting us, given the best of it and not its feeble parodies, have again and again sighed with contentment.
 A gourmet from the continent stopping for lunch and a provincial town wants neither a poor reproduction of his own food, nor a wretched travesty of ours, but one of the things we do well made from the best of our products.
-What could be more glorious and memorable, for instance, then a meal of a dozen Whitstable oysters, a roast saddle of Southdown mutton and a Stilton cheese, with a glass of vintage Port—the Englishman’s wine—with walnuts to end it?
+What could be more glorious and memorable, for instance, than a meal of a dozen Whitstable oysters, a roast saddle of Southdown mutton and a Stilton cheese, with a glass of vintage Port (the Englishman’s wine) with walnuts to end it?

-Many the dishes I want to discuss in danger of disappearing, others are scarcely known to the younger generation, others are commonly so carelessly made that they have lost their reputation, yet others are taken for granted till hostess would feel she was not giving her guests good entertainment if she produced them.
+Many the dishes I want to discuss are in danger of disappearing, others are scarcely known to the younger generation, others are commonly so carelessly made that they have lost their reputation, yet others are taken for granted till a hostess would feel she was not giving her guests good entertainment if she produced them.
 Some have not been popular for many years, a few are regional, a few more have gone out with the great breakfasts of Victorian and Edwardian times.
 Some have lost their social status and have turned up the noses not of the gourmet but of of the snob, while others have become the prerogative of certain stall-holders in certain regions and have lost caste, and more important lost quality, in being so.
 There are dishes which are now remembered only in literature, like Shakespeare’s roasted crabs that “hissed in the bowl” or Falstaff’s capons or Dickens’s “boiled leg of mutton with the usual trimmings”; others have become almost legendary like boar’s head or stuffed peacock.
 There are sublimely simple things like bacon-and-eggs which anyone English can produce and no one else can, just as any French woman can make an omelette and not one in a thousand of other races can do that elementary thing.
 There are our more ghastly failures to remember like that nauseating “boiled cabbage” which helped to make English catering a thing recalled with shudders by foreigners, so that as lately as the 1920’s the American Walter H. Page was saying not wholly without justice that we had only three vegetables “and two of them cabbage”.
-But there are our triumphs, too, like our strawberries not ruined with Kirsch such adulterations but plain with cream and sugar, or the discovery, which belongs to us alone, that God intended celery to be eaten raw with cheese.
+But there are our triumphs, too, like our strawberries not ruined with Kirsch and such adulterations but plain with cream and sugar, or the discovery, which belongs to us alone, that God intended celery to be eaten raw with cheese.

 I do not want to make a case as much as create an appetite.
 I do not want to argue the merits of English cooking against any other but recall those merits and suggest ways of taking advantage of them.